temporalio/documentation/docs/java/how-to-set-tls-configuration-in-java.md

   - java
 ---

-To set the TLS configuration in Java, provide the certificate and private key.
+To set the TLS configuration in Java, provide the certificate and private key in an instance of the `WorkflowServiceStub`.

 The following example shows how to set up certificates and pass the `SSLContext` for the Client.